len-sla/GPT_finetuned_with_own_text/README.md

 ---

+### General info
+There are three released sizes of GPT-2:

+* 124M (default): the "small" model, 500MB on disk.
+* 355M: the "medium" model, 1.5GB on disk.
+* 774M: the "large" model, cannot currently be finetuned with Colaboratory but can be used to generate text from the pretrained model (see later in Notebook)
+*  1558M: the "extra large", true model.
+Will not work if a K80 GPU is attached to the notebook. (like 774M, it cannot be finetuned).
+   Larger models have more knowledge, but take longer to finetune and longer to generate text.
+You can specify which base model to use by changing model_name.

 ## Exploring further possibilities of GPT2
 All the activities above are easiest option to get possibility of generating text in any language.